 Having finally seen the Android 2.3 Gingerbread release happen, I can't tell you how happy I am.
 All I can say is that this is better than Christmas and New Year's Eve combined!

 Amidst all this holiday spirit and joy in the air, one amazing person (Peter Alfonso of Bugless Beast) has already ported the Android 2.3 keyboard to rooted 2.2 devices.
 Be sure to thank him kindly for the following Android 2.3 keyboard port.
-I should warn you, however, that at this point the keyboard does not have a proper functioning dictionary, auto-correct is not working, and multi-touch is not active.
 Read More

 As you may have seen, Google took the covers off Gingerbread today and released the new SDK, which allowed me to immediately jump into an emulated Gingerbread instance.
 After playing with the new UI for a while, I've taken a bunch of screenshots, which you can find below, along with some of my notes.